 After performing all cuts on the input data and establishing quality factors for three different nearest neighbor approaches, the $\phi\eta$ invariant mass can be studied.
-In order to study this distribution, a total of five different methods were used to identify a $\phi\eta$ final state.
-Each approach, along with supporting plots, are given in the subsections of this chapter.
+In order to study this distribution, a total of four different methods were used to identify a $\phi\eta$ final state.
+Each approach, along with supporting plots, are given in the subsections below.